1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Best Restaurants in Tbilisi

-Georgian cuisine is very unique and a huge part of the country's culture and way of life.
-Georgians love their food and are passionate about sourcing local fresh ingredients.
+Georgian cuisine is a distinct and integral part of the country's culture and way of life.
+Georgians love their food and are passionate about sourcing local, fresh ingredients.
 If you are a foodie, you're in for a treat.
 There are so many dishes and new flavours to try.

 Georgian Khinkali Dumplings